hussein-alsayed/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Hussein Al-Sayed
-- Your City:
+- Your City: Glasgow
-- Your Slack Name:
+- Your Slack Name: Hussein

 # Homework Details

-- Module:
+- Module: HTML & CSS
-- Week:
+- Week: 2

 # Notes